 Moffitt provides detailed records to help keep referring physicians updated on their patients’ progress.
 And, to facilitate further communication between referring physicians and Moffitt's neuro-oncologists, our clinic offers a 24/7 hotline for questions and record requests.

-As part of our efforts to shorten referral times as much as possible, online referrals are typically responded to within 24 – 48 hours.
+Online referrals are typically responded to within 24 – 48 hours.

 Medically Reviewed by Dr. Michael Vogelbaum, Program Leader, Department of Neuro-Oncology.